What to Do in Your First 24 Hours in Kyoto: Itinerary for First-Time Visitors

-24 hours in Kyoto won’t give you much time to uncover all the complexities of the Japanese cultural capital.
+I won’t lie: limiting yourself to just 24 hours in Kyoto won’t give you much time to uncover all the complexities of the Japanese cultural capital.
 But it’s a start.
-Even if you can only manage a quick layover in Kyoto, it’ll be worth your while.

 Nijo Castle

-Embrace your jet lag.
-Pull yourself out of bed to catch the calm of Kiyomizu-dera Temple before the mega crowds descend.
+Embrace your jet lag to pull yourself out of bed to catch the calm of Kiyomizu-dera Temple before the mega crowds descend.

-Perched on a hillside overlooking Higashiyama, Kiyomizu-dera is one of the city’s finest corners.
-It’s a fantastic introduction to the fascinating city of Kyoto.
+Perched on a hillside overlooking Higashiyama, Kiyomizu-dera was one of the finest corners I stumbled upon while exploring Kyoto.
+And I can hardly recommend a more fantastic introduction to this fascinating city.

-Even in a city that’s hardly short on charms, Kiyomizu-dera is among the most magnificent temples in Kyoto.
-It’s impossible to not find inspiration on the temple’s balcony.
-Supported by 13-metre-high columns, the terrace delivers stunning a panorama of Kyoto.
+Even in a city that’s not short on charms, Kiyomizu-dera is among the most magnificent temples in Kyoto.
+It’s impossible not to find inspiration on the main temple’s balcony.
+Supported by 13-metre-high columns, the terrace delivered a stunning panorama of Kyoto.
+It’s one of the finest I’ve witnessed in the city.

 Kiyomizu-dera